barakadax/PySilentMessaging/README.md

 The service can run WAN & LAN alike.<br>
 Server can be also blocked from itself & client can block itself from running when some actions accured.<br>
 The server always checks up user connection so if the user brut existed the service without disconnecting it will disconnect him.<br>
+Uses UTF-8 so on supported environments you can type on any language & use emojis.<br>